xxao/gress/README.md

 # output after processing
 # 2022-10-01 21:12:13.565873 I should sleep now, so I'm counting slower!
-# 2022-10-01 21:12:23.478325 All 100 sheeps counted in 15s with the average rate of 6.47/s.
+# 2022-10-01 21:12:23.478325 All 100 sheep counted in 15s with the average rate of 6.47/s.
 ```

 ## Progress Bar

-The easiest way to monitor progress is to initialize the **Bar** object with a custom template, using predefined
+The best way to monitor progress is to initialize the **Bar** object with a custom template, using predefined
 widgets and continuously increase its value (see the example above).
 Although this should cover most of the use cases,
 there are many ways to go deeper to customize the main progress bar or individual widgets.